-- Language data from CalOptima providers and members are used to determine provider adequacy by language for non-English speaking members. - Language standards for each threshold language are determined. - A plan of action is developed for a health network or medical group with the member to provider ratio at 500:1 and above.
+- Language data from CalOptima providers and members are used to determine provider adequacy by language for non-English speaking members. - Language standards for each threshold language are determined. - A plan of action for health network or medical group with member to provider ratio at 500:1 and above is developed.